asb809/asb809/README.md

 - 👋 Hi, I’m @asb809
-- 👀 I’m interested in Java, Python
+- 👀 I'm a data scientist
-- 🌱 I’m currently learning Data Structures and Algorithms, Python and Software Engineering
+- 🌱 I’m currently learning Data Structures and Algorithms in Python and data manuplating using Mysql
-- 💞️ I have experince of learning Java, C++
+- 💞️ I have experties in Data Engineering, Data Science
 -

 <!---